OndroS/ibl_mainland_detector/README.md

 `node test.js`

-Specific countries have only their mainland boundaries identified.
-The US includes both its mainland and Alaska.
+Specific countries have only their mainland boundaries identified or the US includes both its mainland and Alaska and etc..
 Any inconsistencies will be displayed, allowing users to cross-check and refine the input data or the logic.

 ## Usage